 Rather than maintaining the current split zoning found on the subject site, it is our recommendation that the subject site implement the adjacent zoning of R3YY [2527] with a revised to the front yard setback, creating a new urban exception of R3YY [XXXX] where the dwellings are currently permitted to be "arranged both side-by-side and back-to-back".
-This will remove the current zoning line that straddles two blocks, which reflected the former layout of the plan.
+This will remove the current zoning line that straddles two blocks, which reflected the former layout of the subdivision.
 The revised zoning line located in the right-of-way of Street 23 will avoid any future issues for compliance at building permit.
+As well, a portion of the site currently zoned as R4Z [2528] will be rezoned to O1 to match how the existing zoning of the park and ride extends to the centreline of the surrounding roads.

-The proposed ZBA will also remove the DR zoning and permit development on this block with the current urban exception of R3YY [2527].
+For Blocks 17-19, the proposed ZBA will remove the DR zoning and permit development on this block with the current urban exception of R3YY [2527].

 The figure below outlines how the current zoning line straddles the proposed concept plan.
-In rezoning the entire area south of the Park and Ride to R3YY [XXXX] the proposed development will be able to be implemented as outlined below in the concept plan.
+In rezoning the area south of the park and ride to R3YY [XXXX] the proposed development will be able to be implemented as outlined below in the concept plan.